anneelv/fem_ressummary/README.md

 ![Preview](./public/desktop-preview.jpg)

-# Frontend Mentor - Product Preview Card component solution
+# Frontend Mentor - Result Summary component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Result Summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents